davide-bergamasco/dncs-lab/README.md

 ## Network specifications

-This virtual lab contains four different subnets that are needed for accomplish the design requirements:
+This virtual lab contains four different subnets that are needed to accomplish the design requirements:

 - Subnet-A : 192.168.10.0/25